-- Trainees are defined as employees who are neither journeyperson nor apprentices who wish to involve themselves in the trade prior to becoming an apprentice. - 15.02 No trainee shall be allowed to work without a journeyperson present. - The maximum number of trainees allowable per job site for any one (1) contractor shall be one (1) trainee for every two (2) journeyperson. - 15.04 Contractors shall supply in writing to the Local office of the O.P. & C.M.I.A. the names, addresses, phone numbers, social insurance numbers and the date of hiring for all trainees hired; the trainee shall immediately apply for membership. - A contractor may employ a person defined as a trainee for a maximum period of five hundred (500) hours.
-If during the first month of employment, the trainee quits, is fired and/or dismissed in any manner prior to the completion of the month (160 hrs of employment) the contractor is not liable to make contributions to the O.P. & C.M.I.A.
-Health and Welfare and Pension Plans of Alberta as noted in Article 16.02 and 16.08.
-If the trainee continues to be employed past the one (1) month period (160 hrs of employment), the contractor will remit Health and Welfare and Pension Plan contributions as per Articles 16.02 and 16.08 retroactive to the first day the trainee began employment.
-Each trainee can only experience one (1) month probation.
+- Trainees are defined as Employees who are neither Journeyperson nor Apprentices who wish to involve themselves in the trade prior to becoming an Apprentice. - 15.02 No trainee shall be allowed to work without a Journeyperson present. - 15.03 The maximum number of trainees allowable per job site for any 1 Employer shall be 1 trainee for every 2 Journeyperson. - Employers shall supply in writing to the Union the names, addresses, phone numbers, social insurance numbers and the date of hiring for all trainees hired; the trainee shall immediately apply for membership. - A Employer may employ a person defined as a trainee for a maximum period of 500 hours.
+If during the first month of employment, the trainee quits, is fired and/or dismissed in any manner prior to the completion of the month [160 hours of employment] the Employer is not liable to make contributions to the O.P.& C.M.I.A.
+Health and Welfare and Pension Plans of Alberta as noted in Clause 16.02 and 16.08.
+If the trainee continues to be employed past the 1 month period [160 hours of employment], the Employer will remit Health and Welfare and Pension Plan contributions as per Clause 16.02 and 16.08 retroactive to the first day the trainee began employment.
+Each trainee can only experience 1 month probation.

-- All trainees must pay dues to the O.P. & C.M.I.A. as per Local bylaws.
-Said dues to be deducted from the trainees first pay cheque each month. - A trainee's minimum regular rate of pay shall be 50% of the journeyperson's regular rate of pay. - It is mutually agreed that all efforts will be made to employ the prior years' trainees/1st year apprentices before any new trainees are hired.
+- All trainees must pay dues to the Union as per the bylaws.
+Said dues to be deducted from the trainees first pay cheque each month. - A trainee's minimum regular rate of pay shall be 50% of the Journeyperson's regular rate of pay. - 15.08 It is mutually agreed that all efforts will be made to employ the prior years' Trainees or First Year Apprentices before any new Trainees are hired.